KMY-SEU/ASIND/README.md

-# ASIND-algorithm
+# ASIND
-The algorithm of alternating sparse identification for network dynamics (ASIND)
+This code is uploaded to show the algorithm of alternating sparse identification for network dynamics (ASIND).